mdjakovic0920/ado-database/README.md

 To submit a created ADO to be added to our library of ADOs, you need to create a PR to this repo.
 The PR should include information similar to the what is found in our [ADO Submission template](https://github.com/andromedaprotocol/ado-database/issues/new/choose).
 An example can be found [here](https://github.com/andromedaprotocol/ado-database/issues/4).

 **Note**:
-You should have your ADO idea approved before going through submitting the ADO.
+- You should have your ADO idea approved before going through submitting the ADO.
 To get your idea approved, follow the steps in the **Requesting a new ADO** section.
+- PR should not include the ADO's codebase.
+Only a Readme with all the information provided in our templates.
+Make sure to include a link to the codebase in the PR.

 ## Developing an Approved ADO

 Development of the ADO should be done on the developers own repository and then a link should be provided to the ADO in the submission phase.
 Developers are encouraged to start with our [ADO Template](https://github.com/andromedaprotocol/andr-cw-template).
-DO NOT create a PR for the ADO on any of Andromeda's public repos (Andromeda Core or other).
+DO NOT create a PR for the ADO on any of Andromeda's public repos (Andromeda Core or this one).